Family Law

 International Child Abduction Database

-The International Child Abduction Database (INCADAT) was established by the Hague Conference on Private International Law and is made freely available on their website.
-INCADAT provides access to decisions taken by national courts in respect of the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
-Decisions can be browsed by state or searched for using parameters such as case name, court, judges, state, date, legal basis or keyword.
-The full record (requires free registration) also includes a summary of the facts of the case.
+The International Child Abduction Database (INCADAT) was established by the Hague Conference on Private International Law and is freely available on their website.
+INCADAT contains national court decisions regarding the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
+It can be browsed by state, or searched by case name, court, judges, state, date, legal basis or keyword.
+The full record (requires free registration) for each case also includes a summary of the facts.

 Same-Sex Marriage: A Selective Bibliography of the Legal Literature